 1.4 EVOLUTION OF THE SPMP

-Updates to the SPMP shall be provided in accordance with the paragraph 1.1.2 delivery schedule.
-Modifications to the SPMP shall be done in accordance with the procedures contained in the Team Configuration Management Plan
+Updates to the SPMP shall be provided in accordance with the paragraph 1.3 delivery schedule.
+Modifications to the SPMP will be updated in the GitHub.

 1.5 DEFINITIONS AND ACRONYMS

 Cascading Style Sheets (CSS): A styling language used to change the look and feel of a document written in a markup language.